degski/Sax/README.md

 returns a vector of string_views "Cheech" and "Chong", this implies the passed-in string should be ket alive and unmodified.

-To deal with tabs, pass in a "\t" as a delimiter.
+To deal with tabs, pass in a "\t" ot '\t' as a delimiter.

 Lines in a csv-file are easily parsed with the combo of `",", " ", "\t"` as delimiters, which will parse most